Rector-134/over-the-wire/README.md

 # over-the-wire

-.org file dumps of Over the Wire wargames notes
+This repository is a collection of .org file dumps which I use as notes while war gaming Over The Wire.